Graphic Designer Resume Example

 I’ve seen resumes stand out by matching portfolio samples and skills with what the job ad wants.
 It helps you pass both human reviews and applicant tracking systems.

-I always start by checking out real job postings.
-This helps me tailor my skills and achievements to what employers actually want.
+I always start by checking out real job postings and reviewing a cover letter to help tailor my skills and achievements to what employers actually want.

 You should focus on relevant experience-like managing print projects or working with offset presses.
 Numbers help: say you handled projects for over 30 clients or cut turnaround time by 20%.